 - Connection Name: The name used to refer to this connection.
 This connection can then be selected from a list in other wizards requiring a connection. - Connection Method: Method used to connect to the RDBMS.

 After you select a connection method, the fields available in the Parameters, SSL, and Advanced tabs change accordingly.
-For more information about these options and parameters, see the specific section for each item.
+For more information about these options and parameters, see the section describing each connection method.